E-Paine/tkinter-docs/source/widgets/canvas.rst

         given tag).
 Instead of adding *newtag* to the topmost closest item, this will tag the topmost closest item that is below *start* in the display list; if no such item exists, then it will behave as if the *start* argument had not been specified.
+This will only have an effect if *halo* is given.

     .. method:: addtag_enclosed(newtag, x1, y1, x2, y2)